Table of Contents

 The antigen is the immune response-inducing protein of a pathogen.
 In the immune response, they are either bound to antibodies or to the receptors of lymphocytes and are eliminated.

-Antibodies are immunoglobulins that are formed by plasma cells which in turn are derived from B lymphocytes.
-A distinction of five types is made:
+Antibodies are immunoglobulins that are formed by plasma cells, which, in turn, are derived from B lymphocytes.
+There are 5 types of antibodies:

-B lymphocytes are cells of the humoral immune defense which, after antigen contact with the B lymphocytes receptor, turn into plasma cells and B memory cells through cell division.
+B lymphocytes are cells of the humoral immune defense which, after antigen contact with the B lymphocyte receptor, turn into plasma cells and B memory cells through cell division.

-The plasma cells produce antibodies (immunoglobulins) in the cell´s own Golgi apparatus and endoplasmc reticulum and are therefore defined as the “actual antibody producers”.
+The plasma cells produce antibodies (immunoglobulins) in the Golgi apparatus and endoplasmic reticulum of the cell and are, therefore, defined as the ‘actual antibody producers’.

-After the initial infection, the B memory cells remain in the body in order to provide for a faster immune response in case of a reinfestation with the same pathogen.
+After the initial infection, the B memory cells remain in the body and lead to a faster immune response in case of reinfection with the same pathogen.

 T lymphocytes originate from stem cells in the bone marrow and migrate to the thymus where they mature and specialize.

-The functions of cellular immunity are carried out by cytotoxic cells or T-killer cells.
-With their receptors, they bind to exogenous or infected cells and destroy them by using perforins (destruction of the pathogen’s cells membrane) and granzymes that penetrate the foreign cell and cause apoptosis (cell death).
+The functions of cellular immunity are carried out by cytotoxic cells or T killer cells.
+With their receptors, they bind to exogenous or infected cells and destroy them using perforins (destruction of the pathogen cell membrane) and granzymes that penetrate the foreign cell and cause apoptosis (cell death).

-The functionaries of the immunological memory, on the other hand, are the T memory cells whose immunological function is comparable to that of the B memory cells.
+Immunological memory, on the other hand, is achieved by the T memory cells, whose immunological function is comparable to that of the B memory cells.

-Antigen-presenting cells, being specialized interdigitating dendritic cells, internalize intruding antigens and migrate to T cell areas and lymph nodes in order to present the antigens to the specific immune response.
+Antigen-presenting cells are specialized interdigitating dendritic cells that internalize intruding antigens and migrate to T cell areas and lymph nodes in order to present the antigens to the specific immune response.

 Components of the organic immune defense